tunitowen/fancy_bottom_navigation/README.md

 To select a tab programmatically you will need to assign a GlobalKey to the widget.
 When you want to change tabs you will need to access the State using this key, and then call `setPage(position)`.<br/>
 See example project, main.dart, line 75 for an example.

+## Showcase
+Using this package in a live app, let me know and I'll add you app here.

 ## Inspiration

 This package was inspired by a design on dribbble by Manoj Rajput:<br/>